spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/product-approval-process-feature-integration.md

 title: Product Approval Process feature integration
 description: Learn how to integrate the Product Approval Process feature into a Spryker project.
 template: feature-integration-guide-template
+last_updated: Mar 11, 2022
 ---

+This document describes how to integrate the Product Approval Process feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Product Approval Process feature core.
+Follow the steps below to install the Marketplace Product Approval Process feature core.

 ### Prerequisites